 - Dynamically scaled hosted streaming servers that support live streaming

-- A capture appliance (Echo360 Pro, Echo360 Pod, Universal Capture: Classroom, Legacy SCHD, or Legacy CCAP) that sends live video and audio feeds to a hosted streaming server
+- A capture appliance (Echo360 Pro, Echo360 Pod, Universal Capture Installation, legacy SCHD, or legacy CCAP) that sends live video and audio feeds to a hosted streaming server

 - Users that stream a class live from a hosted streaming server via the Echo classroom in their browser

 If you are restricted by firewall rules but your firewall can support FQDN (fully qualified domain names), see Using the FQDN to access the Live pool for streaming at the bottom of the page.

 Your network must be configured to send and receive streams to and from the hosted streaming servers using the ports and protocols outlined below.